 But about a month later, after developing his relationship with the coaching staff and visiting campus, Thompson committed to Indiana.
 After reclassifying up and then using that year to redshirt, Thompson was a role player off the bench in his first two seasons, with a few memorable moments as he battled multiple injuries.

 Thompson took on a significantly larger role last season, where he was named a team captain and his toughness was as notable as his statistics.
 He started 27 games, scoring 9.1 points per game, making him the 6th most improved scorer in the Big Ten.
 He also averaged 6.2 rebounds per game.
 In February, he underwent facial surgery, but didn’t miss a single game.
-During Indiana’s six-game losing to end the season, Thompson often returned to the court after contests to shoot extra free throws.
-Moments like these led Jackson-Davis to immediately bring up Thompson’s name when asked by Woodson who should be a captain this season.
+Before that, following Indiana’s home loss to Illinois in early February, Thompson returned to the court to shoot extra free throws.
+After the head coaching change, Jackson-Davis brought up Thompson’s name when asked by Woodson who should be a captain this season.

-“I’m a tough guy,” Thompson said when asked what he’s learned about himself.
-“There’s good days and bad days.
-If you can get through the worst days then the best days are great.”
+“I’m a tough guy,” Thompson said when asked about the biggest thing he has learned about himself during his first four years at IU.
+“There’s good days, there’s bad days.
+If you can get through the worst days then the best days are just great.”

 “I’ve said it before: I don’t know how you could say no to Coach Woodson,” Thompson said.
 “I don’t care who you are.”

 This offseason, Woodson has been focused on helping Thompson rekindle the versatility he showed in high school.
 He’s been drawing up plays for Thompson not only in the post but also to come off pindown screens and make plays on the perimeter.
 During a film session a few weeks ago, Woodson kept rewinding plays, asking Thompson “what do we want you to do right here?”
 Thompson answered, “shoot it.”
 Woodson kept asking until Thompson said it loud enough.